futurehood/DeCent/README.md

 - An accessible DCNT server instance

 Once these two criteria have been met, you're nearly ready to use Web420.
 The final requirement is a DWA to utilize the potential of the stack.
 DWAs are the doorways into Web420.

+DWAs can either be installed and accessed locally (recommended), or used from traditional remote hosting configurations.

 Try DeCent Messenger (<a href="https://futurehood.github.io/DeCent-Messenger">Live Demo</a> / <a href="https://github.com/futurehood/DeCent-Messenger">Repository</a>), or build your own DWA.